RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.1

-* Animated menu elements like switches, tick boxes, smooth scrolling etc.
+* New texture/cache manager with improved memory management and support for GIF and Lottie animations
-* New texture/cache manager with support for SVG images and Lottie animations
+* Reduced amount of gamelist reloading to retain cached textures and improve overall performance
 * Add scraping of game manuals and maps and create a viewer for these (with PDF, GIF, JPG and PNG support)
 * Support for additional scraper services (if feasible?)
 * Web proxy support for the scraper